closeio/tasktiger/README.rst

   flexibility for tools to analyze the log.
 For example, you can use TaskTiger together with Logstash, Elasticsearch, and Kibana.

+  The structlog processor ``tasktiger.logging.tasktiger_processor`` can be used to inject the current task id into all log messages.

 - Reliability

   TaskTiger atomically moves tasks between queue states, and will re-execute